 He has feelings.
 He loves (Rom.
 15:30), grieves (Eph.
 4:30; cf. Isa.
 63:10) and yearns jealously (Jam.
 4:5).

 He has a will.
 In 1 Corinthians 12:11, Paul describes the Holy Spirit’s role in distributing spiritual gifts: “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
-Here the Holy Spirit is seen “deciding” what gifts to gift to each person.
+Here the Holy Spirit is seen “deciding” what gifts to give to each person.
 In other words, the Holy Spirit has a will.

 He is one of the three divine persons of the one God.
 God is much more complex than many realize.
 In fact, our finite minds will never be able to fully comprehend the infinite God.
 There is only one God (Mat.
 12:29; Rom.
 3:30; Jam.
 2:19) but the one God is three persons (cf. 1 John 5:7 “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.”
 Though this passage is not a part of the original inspired text, it does reflect the understanding of the early church).